 - Lobs can't go over your head.

-- You may get a short ball for an easy winner / approach winner
+- You may get a short ball for an easy winner / approach winner.

-The key tactic to playing in no-man's land: Taking the lob out of the air.
+The key tactic to playing in no man's land: Taking the lob out of the air.
 That's right: volley the ball.

 They might be more likely to make an error with their forehand, but you still have to observe.
 The pusher usually has "one" other shot they can play besides the moonball.
 It's typically the slice (usually a forehand slice!) or the accidental drop-shot (a failed slice that lands in play).
 Find out which wing is more likely to use the variety and keep that in mind.
 The counter puncher with that one extra shot can be crippling if you're pinned three feet behind the baseline.

-Now that we've looked at the lobber, his strengths and weakness; no man's land and why you should be there; and shot tolerance; let's put together a point structure strategy to beat the pusher and walk away with the win.
+Now that we've looked at the lobber, their strengths and weakness; no man's land and why you should be there; and shot tolerance; let's put together a point structure strategy to beat the pusher and walk away with the win.

-- Place your serve
+- Place your serve.

-- Advance into no-man's land
+- Advance into no man's land.

-- Volley the moonball into the open court
+- Volley the moonball into the open court.

-- Adjust your position slightly
+- Adjust your position slightly.

 - Continue to volley the moonballs into the open court until you spot "the weak reply."

 - As soon as you get the weak reply, rush the net and hit a put-away volley.
-Or, if the weak reply is so bad that it bounces in front of you, hit a forehand winner.
+Or, if the weak reply is so bad that it bounces in front of you, hit a winner.

-(b) You will miss volleys and overheads.
+- You will miss volleys and overheads.
 This is recreational tennis.
 You're going to make errors.
 As long as you're hitting more volley winners than errors, just keep hitting volleys.
-Also, you will have to hit the smash for this strategy to work.
+Also, you will have to hit the smash (overhead) for this strategy to work.
 If you don't have a great smash, that's okay.
 Don't try to put the smash away, just hit a moderate overhead and that will apply serious pressure to the lobber.

-(c) You don't have a reliable volley.
+- You don't have a reliable volley.
 This is a problem.
-If you're executing the strategy but you're missing tons of volleys and dropping games quick, you're in trouble.
+If you're executing the strategy but you're missing tons of volleys and dropping games quickly, you're in trouble.
 If you miss a few here and there, no biggie: stick with the strategy, but; if you've dropped a few games without hitting a single volley winner, then you will probably lose the match.
 If you struggle to beat pushers from the baseline, and you want to use this strategy, go out and practice your volleys for a few hours.

-Employ this strategy effectively and you'll start defeating low level pushers 6-2 6-2, easy-mode.
+Employ this strategy effectively and you'll start defeating low-level pushers 6-2 6-2, easy-mode.